srg-ics-uplb/systems-track-primer/README.md

 ### Linux and Friends

-A good understanding of Linux and its ecosystem is essential in Systems, especially of its internals.
+A good understanding of the Linux kernel and its ecosystem is essential in Systems.
 * The Linux Kernel Archives (https://kernel.org)